 It's also a good idea to have your cover letter and Linkedin profile match your resume.
 That way, if a potential employer looks for you on the site, all of your information matches.

 Before you get started on your job search, it's important to understand how ATS works.
-With nearly all of the Fortune 500 companies using tools like this, it will be much harder to find a job without being compliant.
+With nearly all of the Fortune 500 companies using tools like this to organize job applications and ensure none fall through the cracks, it will be much harder to find a job without being compliant.
 Employers are getting more applications than in the old days, and are doing whatever they can to speed up the hiring process.

-Jobs are becoming more competitive and you certainly won't be the only candidate applying.
+Jobs are becoming more competitive and you certainly won't be the only job candidate applying for a job opening.
 When creating your resume, pay attention to the text of the job description.

 You may need to have a few versions of your resume if applying to multiple roles.
 Visit the company website and even write down a few notes to personalize your application for each job.